hemersondecarli/rapidMedicalSolution/README.md

 - **Frontend Start Command:** `npm start`
 - **Backend Model:** `python diagnosis_api.py & python menstrual_tracker_api.py`

 ---
 ## 🚀 New Features & Updates

+## [0.11.0] - Symptom Tracking & Calendar Integration

+### Symptom Logging via Calendar
+- Implemented a **calendar-based symptom tracker** directly on the user's dashboard.
+- Users can now:
+  - Select a date on the calendar
+  - Log common symptoms like *Headache, Nausea, Fever, Fatigue*, etc.
+  - View highlighted dates with symptom entries
+  - Edit, Update or Delete existing entries

+---
+#### **SymptomEntry Model (`SymptomEntry.js`)**
+- Created a new Mongoose model with fields:
+  - `user_id`: the ID of the user
+  - `date`: the ISO string of the entry date
+  - `symptoms`: an array of selected symptoms

+#### **Symptom Routes (`symptomRoutes.js`)**
+- `POST /api/symptoms/log`: Save or update symptoms for a specific date
+- `GET /api/symptoms/:user_id`: Retrieve all symptoms for a user
+- `DELETE /api/symptoms/:user_id/:date`: Clear symptoms from a specific day

+---

+### Dashboard Updates (`Dashboard.js`)
+- Integrated **symptom modal** with save and delete functionality
+- Styled and highlighted calendar using `react-calendar`
+- Added logic to persist symptoms across sessions
+- Toggle symptom tracker modal per selected calendar day

+---

+###  New Files
+- `SymptomTracker.js`: Dedicated page for future expansion of symptom tracking
+- `SymptomTracker.css`: Styling for tracker view (currently minimal)

+---

+### Backend Configuration (`server.js`)
+- Registered the `/api/symptoms` route for handling logging and retrieval

+---
+## 🚀 New Features & Updates